 No annual fee credit cards

 If you want to cut down on standard credit card costs, look at a Virgin Money card that charges no annual fee.
 If you're an irregular credit card user, a $0 annual fee card will ensure your card isn't burning a hole in your wallet while you're not using it.
 The Virgin No Annual Fee card also offers a 0% balance transfer offer.
-As this card comes with a higher interest rate on purchases, make sure you pay your balance in full each statement period to avoid picking up debt.
+As this card comes with a higher interest rate on purchases, make sure you pay your balance in full each statement period to avoid picking up debt and high interest costs.

 Low rate credit cards